 Horace Mann School

-Machado Silvetti’s design implemented new wayfinding graphics in public zones and programmatic strategies utilizing Deaf Space Principles.
-Four color-coded stair cores with super-graphics extend into hallway space to create clear visual markers in long, repeating corridors.
+The interior features new wayfinding graphics in public zones and programmatic strategies utilizing deaf space principles.
+Four color-coded stair cores with super-graphics extend into hallway spaces and create clear visual markers in otherwise long and undifferentiated corridors.
+In the classrooms and hallways, monitors provide a visual public address system, while green screens for ASL publishing and flexible furniture arrangements maximize the spaces’ functionality.

 “This proposal moves us closer to earning the trust of our community and providing our students the learning environments they deserve.”